 - Choose to download the photos as a Zip file or a whole pack of individual files.
 I recommend going with the Zip version, the “Multiply Download” option didn’t work well for me.

-Download: Ensky’s Album Downloader for Chrome (Free)
+Download: Ensky’s Album Downloader for Chrome (Free) [No Longer Available]

 Note: In the course of testing, I tried several other extensions and apps that have been recommended by reputed sites and users over the years, including PhotoGrabber and Fotobounce for Windows or Mac, Facepaste and fluschipranie for Firefox and other browsers, Faceloader for iPhone, Pick’N’Zip for the web, and others.
 Unfortunately, Facebook’s recent updates have made most of these non-functional, or at best unreliable.
 I don’t feel comfortable recommending any option except Ensky’s Album Downloader for Chrome, which is the only tool that worked flawlessly every time.